Jake Burns (rugby league)

+Background

+He was signed into the St Helens system after he impressed at the amateur side, Halton Farnworth Hornets.

 Club career

 St Helens

 Burns was initially offered a three-month train and trial deal with St Helens.
 At the time Burns was working as a trainee accountant.
 Burns was St Helens reserves player of the year in 2022.

 In 2023, he joined North Wales on loan where he made 13 appearances.

 In round 16 of the 2024 Super League season, Burns made his club debut for St Helens in their 8-6 loss against Castleford.
 Burns also spent time during the 2024 season on loan at Swinton.